tornikeo/tornikeo.github.io/_projects/spectrums.md

 ![](https://raw.githubusercontent.com/tornikeo/cdn/master/assets/spectrums/spectrums-squish.svg)

-At [Pangea Bio](https://www.pangeabio.com/), SpectruMS was developed from the very start.
-From data curation, to AI training, to babysitting the [TPU](https://en.wikipedia.org/wiki/Tensor_Processing_Unit), to deployment and serving on AWS.
-What followed was the day-to-day experience of dealing with such projects and recommendations on approaching this.
+At [Pangea Bio](https://www.pangeabio.com/), SpectruMS was developed essentially from scratch.
+Every step, data curation, AI training, babysitting the [TPU](https://en.wikipedia.org/wiki/Tensor_Processing_Unit), deployment and serving on AWS was done in-house.
+What follows is my day-to-day experience of dealing with this project and my recommendations on approaching this.

 ## Define metrics early